 What purpose did dinosaurs' elaborate horns and frills serve?
-An impressive "trophy wall" of ceratopsian and other dinosaurs skulls, as well as horns and antlers from living animals, provide context for the debate over function.
+An impressive display of dinosaurs skulls, as well as horns from living animals, provides context for the debate over function.

 Liaoning Diorama

 Exceptionally preserved fossils discovered in the Liaoning Province in northeastern China have enabled scientists to reconstruct plants and animals in stunning detail.
 A vivid diorama introduces topics such as the process of fossilization, feathered but flightless dinosaurs, and the origin of flowering plants.